 The model for the tricycle is clearly the velocipede or 'penny-farthing'--partly involving the constructive addition of a stabilizing cross-axle with two wheels instead of one.
 A pennyfarthing that can't fall down!
 The basic design problem of the tricycle was thus to all intents and purposes already solved once and for all as soon as it had been invented.
 The further course of its design history exhibits a fixed basic constructional principle with changes in construction details, the choice of materials and the formal idiom, all of which follow general tendencies in design history.

 The distinctive feature of this design history, which at first sight seems rather conformist and uninteresting, is clearer when we observe its difference from the design history of the adult cycle.
 We all know that the velocipede has long since had its day.
 'A curiosity in the history of transport', and 'an evolutionary dead end', is I suppose the most common way of assessing its status from the safe haven of hindsight.
-The invention of the velocipede is attributed to the Frenchman Lallemand and is dated to 1862--the same year as Little Lisa's Day appeared for the first time in France.
+The invention of the velocipede is attributed to the Frenchman Lallemand (1862).
+Others credit Frenchmen Blanchard and Maguier working independently developed the first modern pedal-powered tricycle.
+Little Lisa's Day appeared for the first time in France (1860s).
 The velocipede became widespread in the course of the 1870s.
-It was to serve very little as a true means of transport, and mainly functioned as something
+It seems to have not been used to a major extebt as a practical means of transport, but mostly for the exercise and amusement among the prosperous classes.

 In 1876 the first example of what we understand today as a bicycle was constructed--with an equally large front and rear wheel, a chain drive and gears for the rear wheel.
 From 1885 on it was manufactured in large numbers as a 'safety cycle' and was subsequently quickly refined with a number of technological, production-intensive and capital-intensive functional additions: pneumatic tyres, a freewheeling mechanism, rim and hub brakes etc. The convincing performance and manoeuvring advantages of the safety cycle meant that the velocipede was completely sidelined as anything but a curiosity.
 The safety cycle was the only realistic choice as a pedal-powered vehicle for safe, flexible, cheap mass transport to and from work.